nickhibbits/travel-app/README.md

 * Pixbay

 Using chained promises on both the client and server side, the UI is updated seamlessly. <br /><br />
-Additionally the app is responsive for different window sizes
+Additionally the app is responsive for different window sizes.